-To avoid disappointment and to help with the planning of a street collection, we would encourage applicants to 'book' their preferred collection date(s) in advance of making an application for the(ir) associated street collection permit(s).
-To 'book' your preferred street collection date(s), please contact us using the contact details given on the right.
+To avoid disappointment and to help with the planning of a house to house collection, we would encourage applicants to 'book' their preferred collection date(s) in advance of making an application for the(ir) associated house to house collection licence(s).
+To 'book' your preferred house to house collection date(s), please contact us using the contact details given on the right.

 NB: The 'booking' service is offered on a 'first-come, first-served' basis and on the understanding that any 'booking' is provisional only.
-Provisional dates will only be held for a maximum of 14 days pending an application for a street collection permit.
+Provisional dates will only be held for a maximum of 14 days pending an application for a house to hosue collection licence.
 Provisional dates may only be treated as being confirmed on notice of grant of the respective application for a street collection permit.
 Should any application with 'provisionally booked' date(s) be submitted after receipt and/or determination of any other application requesting one or more of the same dates, the application that was submitted and/or determined first shall take order of preference.